 Under California Civil Code Section 3342, the owner of a dog is responsible for any injuries or damages the dog causes.
-Even if the dog did not have a history of viciousness or aggression to other people and animals, the dog owner would still be responsible for damages incurred.
+Even if the dog did not have a history of viciousness or aggression toward other people and animals, the dog owner would still be responsible for damages incurred.
 This imposes strict liability on the part of the dog owner.
-An injured person may recover for their injuries so long as they were lawfully present at the time and place of the attack.
+An injured person may recover from their injuries so long as they were lawfully present at the time and place of the attack.
 The following are the potential areas of recovery in a dog bite case:

 - Homeowners Insurance: Dog bites sustained on the owner's property will usually be covered by the homeowner's insurance policy.

-- Renter’s Insurance: When a dog attack occurs at someone’s apartment, a claim can be made against the renter’s insurance policy carried by the tenant.
+- Renter's Insurance: When a dog attack occurs at someone's apartment, a claim can be made against the renter's insurance policy carried by the tenant.
 If the tenant does not have such insurance or has insufficient coverage, a case may be made against the landlord.
-This is possible so long as he or she was aware that the tenant’s dog was dangerous and could have prevented the injury.
+This is possible as long as he or she knew the tenant's dog was dangerous and could have prevented the injury.

-- Car Insurance: If a dog attack occurs through an open vehicle window or near a car, the owner’s auto insurance company may cover the claim.
+- Car Insurance: The owner's auto insurance company may cover the claim if a dog attack occurs through an open vehicle window or near a car.

 - No Insurance: The dog owner will be held financially responsible for the incident if he or she has no insurance policy that covers damages for animal bites.
 However, this is not always possible unless the owner has independent wealth.

 Compiling tangible evidence is necessary for recovering compensation after a dog attack.
 Otherwise, the insurer may find ways of devaluing your claim or denying it altogether.
 Evidence that should be gathered includes photographs of the incident scene and resulting injuries, medical records, incident reports, and eyewitness statements.
-After collecting evidence and establishing liability, an injured person should reach out to an experienced Atwater dog bite attorney for legal advice.
-An experienced attorney can discuss the best way on how to proceed with their particular case.Defenses to a Dog Attack Claim
+After collecting evidence and establishing liability, an injured person should contact an experienced Atwater dog bite attorney for legal advice.
+An experienced attorney can discuss the best way to proceed with their case.Defenses to a Dog Attack Claim